holmesal/react-native-firebase/README.md

 # RNFirebase

-# HEAVILY A WIP, NOT READY FOR USE
+# wip - use cautiously

 ## Why?